prettier/prettier/README.md

 Note that this tool does _not_ follow any of the other [standard js](https://standardjs.com/) rules.
 It is recommended to use this tool together with eslint, in some form, to achive correct formatting according to [standard js](https://standardjs.com/).

+Any known conflicts with [standard js](https://standardjs.com/) will be tracked in [open issues with the `conflict-with-standard` tag](https://github.com/brodybits/prettierx/issues?q=is%3Aissue+label%3Aconflict-with-standard+is%3Aopen).

 <!-- - FUTURE TBD prettierx vs prettier (???):
 ![Prettier Banner](https://raw.githubusercontent.com/prettier/prettier-logo/master/images/prettier-banner-light.png)